 - Self-organised teams are great in theory – in practice, few teams genuinely self-organise without (at least) some form of facilitation.
 In addition, self-organisation is not management.
 If you have targets or constraints relating to your project (project, not the product), someone needs to manage these elements.

 - Businesses still need to know about and manage: budgets, resources, risk, timescales and other things that PMs are typically responsible for doing.

 Most important of all is that project management is a skillset, not a methodology.
-Having real PM skills available and present in the heart of any project will make a huge positive difference.
+Having real PM skills available and present at the heart of any project will make a huge positive difference.

 If you agree with any of the above you may find the following pages useful: